 We must keep going.
-Two months isn’t a long enough fight to make lasting change.
+Two months or a year isn’t a long enough fight to make lasting change.
 If you believe that Black Lives Matter, there must be a shift, not just with your words, but in your heart and mind.
 This isn’t temporary; this is a lifelong mission to make Black lives and the lives of People of Color matter just as much as their white counterparts.
 This is so that my son can feel safer than my husband and that our kids can know how to speak up when they see something wrong.

 If you are feeling tired and like you’ve lost a bit of momentum, here are some ways to keep the movement going:

 The biggest most important thing you can do right now is to educate yourself.
 There is a lot to learn and a lot to unlearn to move the needle forward in this revolution.
 There is a lot that was left out in our history classes growing up that is vital to the history of this country and to Black culture.